…The Orkney Folklore and Storytelling Centre

-As a centre for Orkney Heritage Tourism we welcome you to listen to the Orkney Islands oral traditions of storytelling, ballads, sagas, song and poetry with a particular emphasis on the Island fishing and farming peoples and their traditions.
-Discover who these ‘Fishermen with Ploughs’ are as George Mackay Brown called them in his Poem Cycle.
-Experience the past Islander’s sea legends, crofting tales, customs and beliefs, how the Island Calendar and partnership with this ancient landscape and surrounding areas has shaped today’s social landscape on these North Atlantic Islands
+As a centre of Orkney Folklore,Storytelling,Highland And Islands’ Heritage we welcome you to listen to the Orkney Islands oral traditions of storytelling, ballads, sagas, song and poetry with a particular spotlight on the Highlands and Islands fishing and farming peoples and their traditions.
+Discover who these ‘Fishermen with Ploughs’, as George Mackay Brown,the Orkney writer and poet, called the Orkney Crofting peoples in his Poem Cycle.
+Experience the past peoples’ sea legends, crofting tales, social customs and beliefs, how they followed week after week,month after month and year after year Nature’s Calendar and forged a lifelong partnership with these ancient Highland and Island landscapes and surrounding seas.A unique way of living that has shaped today’s social landscape on both these North Atlantic Islands and in the Highlands of Scotland.

 Folklore and Heritage Library